Urban Sketchers Exhibit

 On view through July 12, 2025

-Naugatuck History Museum at the Tuttle House
+Hosted at the Naugatuck History Museum at the Tuttle House

-We are proud to share our latest exhibit, featuring the work of the Urban Sketchers of Central Connecticut.
-This creative and welcoming group of over 300 artists gathers throughout Hartford and New Haven Counties to sketch from life—no lessons or critiques, just a shared appreciation for capturing the world around them.
+This creative and welcoming group of over 300 artists regularly gathers throughout Hartford and New Haven Counties to sketch from life, not for lessons or critiques, but to share in the experience of capturing the world around them.

 To learn more about the group or to request to join, visit their private Facebook group: